Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Theory of Discriminative Feature Attributions

-We first define the notion of feature attribution in the following manner, where the feature replacement method is made explicit, and features are replaced with samples from a counterfactual distribution $\Q$.
-Particularly, we are interested in binary attributions (i.e., a feature is either considered important or not), as opposed to real-valued attributions.
+We first define an erasure-based feature attribution such that the feature replacement method is explicit, and features are replaced with samples from a counterfactual distribution $\Q$.
+Particularly, we are interested in binary attributions (i.e., a feature is considered important or not) instead of real-valued ones.

 \begin{defn} ($\epsilon, \Q$)-feature attribution (QFA) is a binary mask $\M(f, \X, \Q)$ that relies on a model $f(\cdot)$, an instance $\X$, and a $d$-dimensional counterfactual distribution $\Q$, and is given by